kwiatks/climate-change-setup-oxford/README.md

 ### TWC

 #### APIs
+We have arranaged for you to have access to Historic and Forecast APIs.
 The full set of TWC APIs is shown [here](https://docs.google.com/document/d/15Ru_3wdMgpbM4aOCm-4qNAnRfjx2w-Ruw3lnr8Hnodk/edit).
-To access them you will need an API key - this is supplied to you during the Event by the IBM team.
+To access them you will need an two API keys - this is supplied to you during the Event by the IBM team (will be emailed to you using whatever email you used in steps 1 to 3 at the top of this README).

 Some useful information on using TWC APIs is contained in this [PDF](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/TWC%20Data%20Package%20Summary.pdf)